-Study this list of personal finance terms to warm up before playing Financial Football.
-By mastering these terms, you will have a better opportunity to answer questions in the game correctly and score.
+Have students study this list of personal finance terms to warm up before playing Financial Football.
+By mastering these terms, students will have a better opportunity to answer questions in the game correctly and score.

 401(k): A 401(k) is a feature of a qualified, employer-sponsored retirement plan that allows eligible employees to contribute a portion of their wages to individual accounts.